The Best Veal Francaise

 I’ve written about Guido’s in a post about the best chicken piccata and how it was where they shot the cover for Billy Joel’s The Stranger Album.
 They also had the best veal Francaise ever, so now I had something to compare with, although it’s been over 30 years since I’ve been to Guido’s.

-What is Veal Francaise?
+What Exactly Is Veal Francaise?

 Veal Francaise